barundas97/Recipe-App/README.md

 # Recipe-App

 A simple web-based Recipe Application that allows users to browse, search, and manage their favorite recipes.
-This project is designed to be lightweight and easy to use, making it perfect for cooking enthusiasts and students learning web development.
+This project is designed to be lightweight and easy to use..

 ## Demo Link